Close Banner

 GET MY TICKETS

-Your Complete Guide to Mickey's Not-So-Scary Halloween Party 2023 — Tickets On Sale Now!
+Your Complete Guide to Mickey's Not-So-Scary Halloween Party — Tickets Are on Sale Now!

-Inside This Post Inside This Post
+Inside This Post

 Boo to you!
-Mickey’s Not-So-Scary Halloween Party will return on select nights from Aug.
-11 to Nov.
-1, 2023.
-This special, separately ticketed event at Magic Kingdom Park offers unique characters, attraction overlays, treat stops, photo opportunities and specialty food and drink.
+Mickey’s Not-So-Scary Halloween Party is returning select nights, from Aug.
+15 to Oct.
+31, 2025!
+Tickets are on sale now, and you can save some green through Undercover Tourist.
+This special, separately ticketed event at Magic Kingdom Park offers unique characters, attraction overlays, treat stops, photo opportunities and specialty foods and drinks.
 Enjoy exclusive entertainment such as Mickey’s Boo-To-You parade, Hocus Pocus Villain Spelltacular stage show and Disney’s Not-So-Spooky Spectacular fireworks.
-Mickey's Not-So-Scary Halloween Party is a highlight for our fam every fall — read on for all of the information you need to know before you go!
+We've got all the information you need to know if you're attending Mickey's Not-So-Scary Halloween Party (or to plan ahead for spooky season this year)!

 What Is Mickey's Not-So-Scary Halloween Party?